Premenstrual Syndrome (PMS) Symptoms, Causes and Treatments

 Premenstrual syndrome, often referred to as PMS, is a condition that affects many women during their childbearing years.
 It’s a collection of physical and emotional symptoms that typically start to surface a few days to two weeks before menstruation.
 While PMS is quite common, affecting up to 75 percent of women, it can vary in severity and duration from person to person.
 PMS can be a challenging and often uncomfortable experience, affecting various aspects of a woman’s life.

-When Does PMS Typically Occur ?
+When Does PMS Typically Start ?

 PMS symptoms can appear at any time between puberty and menopause.
 However, they most commonly start to become problematic in the late 20s to early 30s.
 It’s important to note that the symptoms of PMS may worsen with age and stress.
 Even women who have undergone hysterectomies can experience PMS if at least one functional ovary remains.
 Additionally, there may be a hereditary component to PMS, as women with family members who suffer from PMS are more likely to experience it themselves.